Fund Development Procedure

 A. If the request is denied, the Director for Grants will notify the district level administrator or principal of the reason for denial.
-Administrators wishing to challenge a denied request should request a meeting with the Director for Grants and the Associate Superintendent of Teaching and Learning to decide on the next appropriate action.
+Administrators wishing to challenge a denied request should request a meeting with the Director for Grants and the Associate Superintendent of Academics to decide on the next appropriate action.
 An example of a denied request would be one in which further clarification of the funding request is needed to make a quality decision.
 Another example would be one in which there is a weak link between the desired project and actual campus/district instructional needs as defined by a combination of quantitative needs assessment data and documented input from campus Principals.

 V. The Development Team will approve and monitor each Fund Application Questionnaire presented as it progresses through the following stages: